Painful Intercourse Causes & Treatments

 Adverse effects may include mild to moderate hot flashes.

-One can learn techniques can help relax the vaginal muscles and decrease pain levels you experience during sex.
+One can learn techniques that can help relax the vaginal muscles and decrease pain levels you experience during sex.